hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### End User Access

-To connect to an AKS cluster after it's been created your AD user will need to have been added to the cluster via the `azuread_clusterrole_map` input variable.
+To connect to an AKS cluster after it's been created your AD user will need to have been added to the cluster via the `rbac_bindings` or the deprecated `azuread_clusterrole_map` input variables.
 You can run the following commands, assuming that you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) installed and you are logged in to it.

 ```shell
 az aks install-cli